tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 declared explicitly.
 If their name is prefixed with an exclamation mark `!`, then they are persistent.
 Otherwise, they are linear.
-Note that every fact name must be used consistently; i.e., it must always be used with the same arity, case, and multiplicity.
+Note that every fact name must be used consistently; i.e., it must always be used with the same arity, case, persistence, and multiplicity.
 Otherwise, Tamarin complains that the theory is not wellformed.

 Modeling protocols